 Department of Health

-Substitute decision making and restrictive practices in aged care
+Substitute decision-making and restrictive practices in aged care

 A guide to identifying a Restrictive Practices Substitute Decision-maker in residential aged care.

-This Act responds to the Commonwealth Government's legislation and regulations that defer to state and territory laws for identifying who can act as a Restrictive Practices Substitute Decision-maker to consent to the use of restrictive practicesExternal Link , on behalf of a person living in residential aged care who doesn't have capacity to provide informed consent.
+This Act responds to the Commonwealth Government's legislation and regulations that defer to state and territory laws for identifying who can act as a Restrictive Practices Substitute Decision-maker to consent to the use of restrictive practicesExternal Link , on behalf of a person living in residential aged care who doesn't have capacity to provide informed consent themselves.

 Hierarchy of Restrictive Practices Substitute Decision-makers